paulkn/esar/src/pages/donate/index.md

 ---
 ### PARTNER WITH US

 Thank you so much for partnering with us!
+Click the button below to go to our donation platform (givebutter).

-If you would like to give [then please follow this link to donate directly on our giving platform](https://givebutter.com/esthers-arise).
+<button class="btn" onclick="document.location='https://givebutter.com/esthers-arise'">Donate</button>